casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 make test
 ```

-## Get an IP Address from a Testnet Peer
+## Getting an IP Address from a Testnet Peer
 Use the [acquire node address](/docs/workflow/setup#acquire-node-address-from-network-peers) section to get a node-ip-address.
-We use [peers](https://testnet.cspr.live/tools/peers) on testnet since we are deploying to the testnet.
+We use [peers](https://testnet.cspr.live/tools/peers) on Testnet since we are deploying to the Testnet.
 Select a peer address from the list and do the address format as below,
 :::note
 Acquire a node address from the Testnet and use port '7777' instead of '35000' to send your deploy.
 If the selected peer is unresponsive, pick a different peer and try again
 :::

-Testnet peers page sample:
+A list of peers from Testnet :

 <img src={useBaseUrl("/image/tutorials/erc-20/testnet-peers.png")} alt="erc20-deploy-flow" width="800"/>

-## View the Network Status
+## Viewing the Network Status
 This query capture any information related to the state of the blockchain at the specific time denoted by state root hash.
 You need to have the state root hash and the account hash to run the query.

-**Getting State Root Hash**
+**Getting state root hash**

 This marks a snapshot of the network state at a moment in time.
 ```bash
 casper-client get-state-root-hash --node-address http://<HOST:PORT>
 ```
-- `<HOST:PORT>`: Use the [Node IP address](../erc20/deploy#get-an-ip-address-from-a-testnet-peer) taken from a Testnet peer.
+- `<HOST:PORT>`: Use the [Node IP address](../erc20/deploy#get-an-ip-address-from-a-testnet-peer) taken from a Testnet peer

-**Getting Account Hash**
+**Getting account hash**

-To get the account hash, run the following command and supply the path to your Public Key in Hex format.
+To get the account hash, run the following command and supply the path to your *public key* in Hex format.
 ```bash
 casper-client account-address --public-key "[PATH_TO_YOUR_KEY]/public_key_hex"
 ```
-**Querying the Network State**
+**Querying the network state**

-Use the command template below to query the network status with regards to your account.
+Use the command template below to query the network status with regard to your account.
 ```bash
 casper-client query-state \
 --node-address http://<HOST:PORT> \